 Paranoia Fuel: David can access the memories of the crew whilst they are in stasis.
 They've been in stasis for over two years.
 Furthermore entrusting your life to an amoral synthetic for that length of time is unnerving.

 Special Effects Failure: In a film that is by and large astonishing to look at, Guy Pearce's terrible aged make-up really stands out, the result of prepping a design on the fly during a then-tighter schedule.
-One could explain it in-universe as side-effects of Weyland trying to extend his age, but it can still be jarring.
+One could explain it in-universe as side-effects of Weyland trying to extend his age, but it can still be jarring or even creepy.

-Spiritual Licensee: The film can be viewed as an adaptation of HP Lovecraft's At the Mountains of Madness.
+This film can be viewed as modernized adaptation of H. P. Lovecraft's At the Mountains of Madness.
 This is due to the fact that much of its first-act material was taken directly from Dan O'Bannon's original Alien script, which was essentially a rework of that story (the version we're familiar with was a root-and-branch rewrite by David Giler and Walter Hill).
 O'Bannon (like his friend and onetime collaborator, John Carpenter) was a major Lovecraft nut and would eventually direct The Resurrected, an adaptation of Lovecraft's The Case of Charles Dexter Ward.

 Squick: A completely uncensored emergency c-section, anyone?

-They Changed It, Now It Sucks: When the original script for the film, Alien: Engineers, became available online and was confirmed as authentic, series fans were outraged over how superior it was to the rewrite, which removed all of the overt connections to the original film and introduced a lot of plot holes in the progress.
+They Changed It, Now It Sucks!: When the original script for the film, Alien: Engineers, became available online and was confirmed as authentic, series fans were outraged over how superior it was to the rewrite, which removed all of the overt connections to the original film and introduced a lot of plot holes in the progress.
+Also counted towards as They Wasted a Perfectly Good Plot.

 Vocal Minority: While certainly not perfect, this movie scored a respectable 73% ("Certified Fresh") critical rating on Rotten Tomatoes—far higher than Alien³, Alien: Resurrection or either of the two Alien vs. Predator movies—and its audience rating was almost as high.
 Still, to hear some longtime Alien fans talk about it, you'd think this film was a complete disgrace to the franchise with no redeeming qualities whatsoever.

-Visual Effects of Awesome: Save for Guy Pearce's faulty makeup, even those with a negative opinion on the film can agree that it looks incredible, especially in 3D.
+Visual Effects of Awesome: Save for Guy Pearce's faulty makeup (which, as mentioned, can be explained in-universe), even those with a negative opinion on the film can agree that it looks incredible, especially in 3D.
 Some examples include but not limited to would be the opening shots of the waterfall and the world, The Engineer's sacrifice, and the Starmap.